DolphinBox/sathya/docs/Developing_Modules.md

 );
 ```

-setState simply takes the object you pass as an argument, and *merges* it with the existing state (behind the scenes, this is accomplished with the "..." spread operator).
+setState simply takes the object you pass as an argument, and *merges* it with the existing state (behind the scenes, this is done using the lodash _.merge() function).

 setState is also an async function, so you can await it as well (or use a callback);